top of page

 A still detail from "Dakota Sacred Hoop Walk" at the Minnesota Landscape Arboretum, by Marlena Myles

-"Dakota Spirit Walk" and "Dakota Sacred Hoop Walk" are permanent site-specific digital installations that use geolocation, audio, and 3D animation to guide users through a series of encounters overlaid upon Saint Paul's 27-acre Bruce Vento Nature Sanctuary and the magnificent 1,200-acre University of Minnesota Landscape Arboretum, respectively.
+"Dakota Spirit Walk" and "Dakota Sacred Hoop Walk" are permanent site-specific digital installations that use geolocation, audio, and 3D animation to guide users through a series of augmented-reality encounters overlaid upon Saint Paul's 27-acre Bruce Vento Nature Sanctuary and the magnificent 1,200-acre University of Minnesota Landscape Arboretum, respectively.

 Augmented reality is the perfect tool for revealing Dakota significance